bfeitknecht/vault/sem3/TIN/VRL/notes/lectures/TI-v-w05.md

 # Notes

-For every deterministic FSM, there exists a non-deterministic FSM and vice versa.
+- For every deterministic FSM, there exists a non-deterministic FSM and vice versa
+- We can't write transitions with $\lambda$!! state transition function is only defined on $Q \times \Sigma$